ONSdigital/eq-questionnaire-validator/README.md

 pyenv install
 ```

-If you get a message in the command line after running `nvm use` that the version of node specified in the `.nvmrc` file isn't installed, just follow the commands to install it.
+If you get a message in the command line after running `nvm use` that the version of Node specified in the `.nvmrc` file isn't installed, just follow the commands to install it.

 e.g.
 ```shell